 This season he prepares u.a. a bass solo for the Symphony Concerto by Zimmermann, as well as the role of Peters (father) in "Hänsel und Gretel" by Engelbert Humperdinck.

 He will spend an exhaustive year doing his doctoral thesis, which he plans to complete in Tokyo next year.
-Topic of his doctoral thesis is the songs and the ballads of Carl Loewe.
+Topic of his doctoral thesis is the ballads of Carl Loewe.

 In the upcoming Season sings the title role in "Le Nozze di Figaro" at the Theater Bielefeld.